suhani121/bfsi-ocr-project/README.md

 ```

 ## Notes
-- Ensure all required APIs are configured before running the scripts in the `semi_supervised` folder.
+- Ensure all required APIs are configured before running the scripts in the `semi-supervised` folder.
 - Update file paths and configurations as necessary.

-## Contribution
-Feel free to contribute to this project by submitting a pull request.
-For major changes, please open an issue to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License.